jamesbsilva/thesis/README.md

 Title
 ------
-The Role of Heterogeneity In Long-Range Interacting Systems : From Nucleation to Earthquake Fault System
+The Role of Heterogeneity In Long-Range Interacting Systems : From Nucleation to Earthquake Fault Systems

 Addons
 ------